LehuaRyon/coffee_tasting_journal/notes.md

         - define routes
         - define actions of routes when each route is requested
-        - controller for every model so its easier to navigate, debug, organize code Request/Response flows:
+        - controller for every model so its easier to navigate, debug, organize code
+            - application controller:
+                - define general routes
+                - any route that does not involve a model
+                - ex. root route, contact route, about route
+                - order of routes really matters

+Request/Response flows:
     Client = user is the requesting side
     Server = the application responding
         - this app is local server, not public
-        - heroku is public domain w/public server persist = adding data to database models = singular databases/tables = plural
+        - heroku is public domain w/public server

+persist = adding data to database models = singular databases/tables = plural

+RESTful Routes (Representational State Transfer):
+    - transferring all data back and forth based on requests beings made
+    - does as a huge string
+    - everything done on internet communicates through strings
+    VERB:       ROUTE:      VIEW:       ACTION:
+    Get         /posts      index       Read
+    Get         /posts/:id  show        Read (dynamic route, :id is placeholder for value) Get         /posts/new  new         Create
+    Post        /posts      No view     Create
+    get         /posts/:id/edit  edit   update (dynamic route, :id replaced by :id of post being edited) put/patch   /posts/:id  No view     update (patch more accurate when changing couple attributes of object and not entire object itself) delete      /posts/:id  No view     delete